-Let \mathcal{A}^ be the set of all strings composed of letters from the alphabet \mathcal{A} .
+More formally, let \mathcal{A}^ be the set of all strings composed of letters from the alphabet \mathcal{A} .
 It includes the empty string, denoted λ .
-We can define a function from states and strings into states using recursion; it is easy to imagine transforming this definition into an SML function.
-Consider a string to be empty or to consist of a first character c and a "rest of string" s.
+The transition function δ takes states and characters into states.
+We can define a new function δ^ from states and strings into states using recursion; it is easy to imagine transforming this definition into an